-The financial year of each community council shall be provided for in the constitution of each community council and shall be from (to be determined by the local authority) to (to be determined by the local authority) in each succeeding year to allow for the proper submission of audited statement of accounts to the community council's annual general meeting on a specified date.
+The financial year of each community council shall be provided for in the constitution of each community council and shall be from 1st April to 31st March in each succeeding year to allow for the proper submission of audited statement of accounts to the community council's annual general meeting on a specified date.

-The Annual Accounts of each community council shall be independently examined by at least two examiners appointed by the community council, who are not members of that community council.
-A copy of the independently examined statement of accounts/balance sheet shall be forwarded immediately thereafter the statement is approved at the community council's annual general meeting, to a named official of the local authority.
+The Annual Accounts of each community council shall be independently examined by an independent auditor appointed by Falkirk Council.
+A copy of the independently examined statement of accounts/balance sheet shall be forwarded immediately thereafter the statement is approved at the community council's annual general meeting, to a named officer of Falkirk Council.

-The named official may, at their discretion and in consultation with the Council's Chief Financial Officer, require the community council to produce such records, vouchers and account books, as may be required.
+The named officer may, at their discretion and in consultation with the Council's Chief Financial Officer, require the community council to produce such records, vouchers and account books, as may be required.